ibm-cloud-docs/Cloudant/local/troubleshoot.md

 ```
 {: codeblock}

-*What does it means when it fails?*
+*What does it mean when it fails?*

 If it continues to back up, the server might not be able
 to process HTTP requests.